-The mission of the doctoral program in education and organizational learning and leadership is to "prepare effective leaders for an interdependent world."
+The mission of the doctoral program in educational and organizational learning and leadership is to "prepare effective leaders for an interdependent world."
 To accomplish this mission, the Doctor of Education in Educational and Organizational Learning and Leadership prepares ethical, reflective, and professional leaders who are culturally competent, value and understand diversity, and use evidence-based practices to work for social justice.

 With this mission in mind, the Educational and Organizational Learning and Leadership students situate their knowledge of leadership and their professional identity as leaders within their understandings of self, the organizations in which they interact, and global orientations in an interconnected world.